DavidePatria/rtabmap_fast_planner_px4/README.md

 Firsly, to launch the gazebo simulation and spawn the drone use `roslaunch rtabmap_drone gazebo.launch vehicle:=iris_depth world:=small_house gui:=false` For a list of available worlds look into `./rtabmap_drone/worlds/` and pass the name of the file as an argument when roslaunching.
+Note that only some of the available worlds have been throuhly tested, this meaning that problems strictly related to a specific world, such as collision during spawn, might be present.
+The worlds present in the launch file mentioned above have been tested and necessary adjustments have been taken.

 The *gui* option is set to `false` since the slam has rviz that can do the job of showing the position of the drone in the map, but it can also be set to true.